viorble/Lecture-Database/ch03_relational_database_model.md

 </div>

 # Review Questions
-- What is the difference between a database and a table?
+- What is the integrity rules in RDBMS?
-- Describe relational database operators to manipulate relational table contents
+- Describe relational database operators to manipulate relational table contents.
-- Describe the relational model’s basic components and explain the structure, contents, and characteristics of a relational table
-- Describe the relationships among the entities in the relational database model
-- Explain the purpose of indexing in a relational database
+- Describe how to deal with M:N relationship.